What is Pedestrian Dead Reckoning (PDR)?

 Real Time Location Systems (RTLS) are another system for determining location.
 Where GPS is useful for the outdoors, RTLS serve a similar role for structures or otherwise contained spaces.
 Tracking where merchandise is in a warehouse, customers through a mall, or patients in a hospital are all situations where RTLS would be useful and GPS would not reliably reach.

-The most common technologies used with real time location systems are ultra-wideband, Bluetooth, and Wi-fi.
+The most common technologies used with real time location systems are ultra-wideband, Bluetooth, and WiFi IP.
 Each type of signal is different, but the basic principle remains the same.
 There are a number of fixed reference points of the chosen signal type.
 The user then carries a tag (like a small transceiver or phone) that can sends signals back and forth between these reference points to determine location.

 Most RTLS work by determining signal strength relative to the tag, and with a minimum of 3 reference points, the location can be determined.
 However, some technologies do not require multiple reference points or anchors.
 Ultra-wide band can determine position with a single anchor and does not need to triangulate.
 Bluetooth can determine angle of arrival and angle of departure.
 Using more reference points will only make the system more accurate.
 These systems are relatively consistent and deterministic; however, they are also power heavy compared to an inertial system.
 This is where PDR shines yet again.
 If a RTLS works with PDR for a more complete solution, it can decrease the frequency it updates from its own system and rely on PDR to ‘fill in the blanks’.